PedroDDev/quiz-journey-project/README.md

 # quiz-journey-project

-Model of a quiz style game.
+Model of a quiz style game, using free assets and AI.